congomongo/congomongo/readme.markdown

 ------
 A toolkit for using MongoDB with Clojure.

-This library is using an outdated version of the MongoDB Java driver and it will likely take some time before we get around to upgrading it.
-If you are starting up a new project with MongoDB and Clojure, we would recommend looking at [Monger](http://clojuremongodb.info/) which is well-maintained and extremely well-documented!
+This library is using an outdated version of the MongoDB Java driver and it will likely take some time before we get around to upgrading it. *If you are starting up a new project with MongoDB and Clojure, we would recommend looking at [Monger](http://clojuremongodb.info/) which is well-maintained and extremely well-documented!*

-CongoMongo 0.5.0 onward no longer supports Clojure 1.3.0 or earlier.
-For Clojure 1.3.0, use CongoMongo 0.3.0 thru 0.4.8.
-CongoMongo 0.4.8 is the last release that supports Clojure 1.3.0.
-For Clojure 1.2.1 and earlier, use CongoMongo 0.2.3 or earlier.
-CongoMongo 0.2.3 is the last release that supports Clojure 1.2.x.

 Releases and Dependency Information
 ----------------------------------------